eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/exec_model.rst

 This applies both to UDP and Shared Memory since TCP does not support multicast.
 More information can be found at the :ref:`listening_locators_default` page.

+*Fast DDS* offers the possibility of configuring certain attributes of the threads it creates by means of the :ref:`threadsettingsqos`.

 Event-driven architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^